The glossary is a work in progress, please help if you can. You can discuss about this page on the documentation forum

 - A short →grace note.

-- A sign appearing in front of a note that raises or lowers its pitch.
-The commonest accidentals are →sharps, →flats or →naturals, but double sharps and double flats are also used.
+Accidentals are used to alter the pitch of a note within a piece.
+The same symbols as in the →key signature are used, but they are placed before a particular note.
+Accidentals are for example →sharps, →flats and →naturals.
 Accidentals affect all notes on the same →staff position only for the remainder of the measure in which they occur, but they can be canceled by another accidental.
 In notes tied across a →barline, the accidental continues across the →barline to the tied note, but not to later untied notes on the same →staff position in that measure.

 - Anacrusis (BE)

 - Vertical line through a →staff or the →system that separates →measures.

 - Notes with a duration of an →eighth or shorter either carry a →flag or a beam.
 Beams are used for grouping notes.

 - Beats Per Minute is the unit for measuring tempo.
 See →Metronome mark

 - A double whole note or breve is a note that has the duration of two whole notes.

 - The minimal definition of a chord is a minimum of two different notes played together.
 Chords are based on the choices made by a composer between harmonics of one, two or three (and more) fundamental sounds.
 E.g. in the chord of C, G is the second harmonic, E the fourth of the fundamental C. Now in C7, the B flat is the 6th harmonic of C and in C Maj7 B is the second harmonic of E and the fourth harmonic of G...